 How can this help my workouts?

-Post workout, refuel with complex carbs.
+After a post Aaptiv workout, refuel with complex carbs.
 “Eating a meal or snack with good carbs within an hour of working out can help us refuel glycogen stores and optimize recovery,” Sharp explains.
-Her go-to post-workout snack is a piece of fruit with some greek yogurt or a sweet potato with chicken breast for some lean protein.